Santharamanath/EXPERIMENT-01-INTERFACING-A-DIGITAL-OUTPUT-TO-IOT-DEVELOPMENT-BOARD-/README.md

 ## Result :

 Interfacing a digital output with ARM microcontroller based IOT development is executed and the results are verified.
-## Result :
-Interfacing a digital output with ARM microcontroller based IOT development is executed and the results are verified.